George Steele: Professional wrestling career

 Steele eventually became one of the more popular and recognizable wrestlers during most of the 1980s professional wrestling boom.
 He turned face during Saturday Night's Main Event I when his partners in a six-man match, Nikolai Volkoff and The Iron Sheik, abandoned him to their opponents, Ricky Steamboat and the U.S. Express (Barry Windham and Mike Rotunda), leading to Steele being taken under the wing of the Express' manager, Capt.
 Lou Albano, who consoled him following the loss.
 His most famous feud was in 1986 against "Macho Man" Randy Savage, after Steele developed a crush on Savage's valet, Miss Elizabeth.
 The feud was meant to last only a couple of months (and end with Steele being disappointed), but it proved so popular with fans that it continued well into 1987.
 Steele later laughingly recalled Savage's jealousy regarding Elizabeth, his real-life girlfriend, and said he assured Savage that he had a daughter older than Elizabeth and that his infatuation was just for the show.
+Steele would later say that Savage was the most "jealous man" he ever met.
 During Savage's Intercontinental Championship match against Steamboat at WrestleMania III, Steele—who was in Steamboat's corner—twice interfered in the match.
 First, he took the ring bell from Savage as he attempted to use it off of the top rope.
 Secondly, after Savage kicked him and took the bell back, Steele shoved Savage off of the top rope, allowing Steamboat to roll up Savage for the pin to win the championship.

 In 1988, Steele began carrying a stuffed animal named "Mine" to the ring.
 He participated in the Wrestlemania IV Battle Royal but was outside of the ring the whole time.
 According to Steele, he suffered a knee injury at a house show prior to the event, which was the reason he didn't get in the ring.
 Late in 1988, Steele retired after being diagnosed with Crohn's disease.
 Steele then became a road agent for the WWF until he was released in October 1990 due to budget cuts.
 Soon after, however, Steele was re-hired by the WWF and continued to work as an agent until the late 1990s.
 Though he left the WWF without any WWF championships behind him, Steele grew to become one of the most recognized and popular figures in WWF history and was inducted into the WWF Hall Of Fame class of 1995.